craftcodecorp/mammas-plate-plan/docs/AB_TESTING.md

 # A/B Testing Guide

-This document explains how to use the A/B testing functionality in the Mamma's Plate Plan application.
+This document explains how to use the A/B testing functionality in the Cardápio Fácil application.

 ## Table of Contents